orientalArg/orientalArg/README.md

 My name is Joaquín, I'm a Front End Developer fluent in Javascript, whenever possible,<br> I like developing products with Modern Javascript Frameworks like React and Astro.

-I have experience as a frontend developer, working in developers teams working with React and Next<br> and as a freelancer working on individual projects like jamstack blogs, landing pages, CLI tools with Deno and Node.
+I have experience as a frontend developer, working with developer teams on React and Next projects, and as a freelancer working on individual projects like jamstack blogs, landing pages and CLI tools with Deno and Node.

 I'm also a UX designer, and In my free time I like designing websites, colaborating on open source projects and trying new tech.<br />
 If you have a proposal, feel free to contact me and I will answer as soon as possible.